idsc-frazzoli/CS1-Notebooks/README.md

 # CS1-Notebooks 2024

-This GitHub repository contains the Jupyter notebooks associated with the [Control Systems I]([url](https://idsc.ethz.ch/education/lectures/control-systems-i.html)) course - taught by [Prof. Emilio Frazzoli](https://idsc.ethz.ch/research-frazzoli/people/person-detail.MjI0MDM0.TGlzdC8yNjg5LDQ4ODg4MTE2Mw==.html) during the fall semester 2024.
+This GitHub repository contains the Jupyter notebooks associated with the [Control Systems I](https://idsc.ethz.ch/education/lectures/control-systems-i.html) course - taught by [Prof. Emilio Frazzoli](https://idsc.ethz.ch/research-frazzoli/people/person-detail.MjI0MDM0.TGlzdC8yNjg5LDQ4ODg4MTE2Mw==.html) during the fall semester 2024.

 ## Getting Started with Notebooks

 Jupyter notebook is a web-based interactive computing platform.
-It provides a means to combine live code with narrative text and visualizations.
+It provides a means to combine live code with narrated text and visualisations.

 Throughout this course, Jupyter notebook(s) will be provided as a means to support and reinforce the concepts introduced in the lectures.
 Namely, these can be thought of as an interactive alternative to lecture notes and theory sheets.

 We support two ways of using (Jupyter) notebooks:

 1. <u>Downloading and running the notebooks locally</u>.
-Download the files locally, and then run them either through the web browser or VS Code.
+Download the files locally, and then run them using a web browser or VS Code.
 (Note that integrations with other IDEs exist, but we will not support them officially).
 2. <u>Using Google Colab</u>.
-Click on the Colab notebook link on Moodle and create a ETH Google account if you have not done so.
+Click on the Colab notebook link on Moodle and run them directly for there.

 Note that the first option will usually result in a smoother experience, especially with interactive plots.